 - 1/4 cup sesame, lightly roasted

-Filling – Mix walnut & sesame powder with the condensed milk until it forms a large moist ball; roll the ball into a sausage and cut the sausage into 12 equal pieces; roll each piece into a ball.
+Filling – Mix walnut & sesame powder with the condensed milk until it forms a large moist ball; roll the mixture into a sausage and cut the sausage into 12 equal pieces; roll each piece into a ball

-Dough – place glutinous rice flour and pinch of salt into a mixing bowl; pour in hot water and stir constantly with a spoon; wet your hand with a little sesame oil, work the flour mixture into a dough ball; roll out the dough into a sausage, cut into 12 pieces; roll each piece into a ball.
+Dough – place glutinous rice flour and pinch of salt into a mixing bowl; pour in hot water and stir vigorously with a wooden spoon; wet your hand with a little sesame oil, work the flour mixture into a dough ball; roll out the dough into a sausage, cut into 12 pieces; roll each piece into a ball

-Press each dough ball into a small disc; place a ball of walnut & sesame filling in the middle of each dough ball; close the ball and roll the ball into a round shape; dust each ball with some glutinous flour so they won’t stick too much.
+Press each dough ball into a small disc; place a ball of walnut & sesame filling in the middle of each dough ball; close the ball and roll the ball into a round shape

 Cooking – bring a large pot of hot water (sufficient to fit all the rice balls plus at lease one inch of water) to boil; add the rice balls; the rice balls are ready when they start to float (approximately 4-5 minutes); scoop out the rice balls immediately, shake off excess water, then into the nut-sugar coating bowl; coat the balls well with the nut-sugar mixture; Transfer the rice balls to a cooling rack to cool.